ansible/awx/docs/docsite/rst/userguide/jobs.rst

 Access the **Details** tab to provide details about the job execution.

 .. image:: ../common/images/jobs-show-job-details-for-example-job.png
-   :alt: Example of Job details for a Playbook run
+   :alt: Example Job details for a playbook run

 Notable details of the job executed are: